dnelson86/arepo/documentation/source/parameterfile.md

 *****************

-The parameter-file, often named param.txt, is a file containing run-time options for AREPO.
-These include things like the input and output directory, maximum runtimes, memory limits and all kind of freely choosable simulaiton and model parameters.
-In general, the code will output an error message if there are either missing paramters for the given configuration AREPO was compiled with, or if there are obsolete paramters.
+The parameter-file, often named param.txt, is a file containing run-time options for Arepo.
+These include things like the input and output directory, maximum runtimes, memory limits and all kind of freely choosable simulation and model parameters.
+In general, the code will output an error message if there are either missing parameters for the given configuration Arepo was compiled with, or if there are obsolete parameters.
 The latter can be deactivated by setting the compile-time flag ``ALLOWEXTRAPARAMS``.
 Unlike changing Config.sh, changing the parameters does not require re-compilation of the code.